ddd-licious/fortune-mod-mlp/README.md

 Commit rules
 ------------

-No changes are performed directly at master.
-All changes have to go through the working branch first.

-All commit messages are written in English and is present tense.
+All commit messages are written in English and in the present tense.

 The first line of the commit message contains a short (50 characters) description of the performed changes.
 It starts with a capital letter and does